beameio/beame-insta-ssl/README.md

 In the example for RDP above, there's an access criteria defined by use of `highestFqdn` and `trustDepth` - if client certificate has any signing certificate below `highestFqdn` and itself is signed above required `trustDepth`, it will be allowed to access.
 You are allowed to skip `highestFqdn` and `trustDepth`, in such case the access will be granted to any credential that was signed _under_ your own certificate (take it as - to your _children_, their _children_ and so on, so that your credential is a top of the _trust tree_).
+If no authentication required, use `--noAuth true` parameter for `tunnel make`, in such case `--fqdn` on client side can be skipped as well.
-Now run a client to connect to the tunnel above:
+Now run a client to connect to the tunnel from example above:

 	beame-insta-ssl tunnelClient make --dst 3389 --fqdn myClientCert.v1.p.beameio.net --src rdpBeameHostname.v1.p.beameio.net